unicorn-ui/Unicorn-UI-Website/README.md

 4. All your changes to css, html, js, etc. will live reload automatically.

 ## Continous Deployment
-1. Anything committed to the master repo will be deployed to [http://unicorn-ui.com/](http://unicorn-ui.com/)
+1. Anything committed to the master repo will be deployed to [http://unicorn-ui.com/](http://unicorn-ui.com/) automatically.